blogmywiki/smolBASIC/README.md

 # smolBASIC

-(formerly known as mi:little coder)

 A very simple text-based programming language for the BBC micro:bit, written in MicroPython.

 ![smolBASIC in use](https://raw.githubusercontent.com/blogmywiki/smolBASIC/main/images/alpha-editor-screenshot-small.png)

 ## Tell me more, tell me more
-smolBASIC runs on a micro:bit connected to any serial console via USB.
-The serial console can be the official micro:bit Python editor in a Chrome or Edge web browser.
+smolBASIC can run in the simulator in the micro:bit Python Editor https://python.microbit.org/v/beta - or on a real micro:bit connected to any serial console via USB.
+The serial console can be the micro:bit Python Editor in a Chrome or Edge web browser.
+Scroll down the page to find out about a version with colour and simple graphics.

 smolBASIC could be a child's first text-based programming language, but it's also simple enough students can modify it themselves, for example adding instructions to show more images or access more sensors on the micro:bit or play more sounds.
 It could be used in KS3 in England to satisfy the requirement to teach a text-based language, and it could be accessible to more students than other, more complex languages.